tenebrousedge/shell_guide/shell_guide.md

 ### Assumed Knowledge

-(This page, essentially)[https://www.learnhowtoprogram.com/intro-to-programming/getting-started-with-intro-to-programming/introduction-to-the-command-line].
+[This page, essentially][epicodus-shell].
 You should know what cd, ls, touch, mkdir, mv and rm do.
 Also, this guide uses
 ```shell
 $
 ````